DynamicWhiteHat/Ember/JOURNAL.md

 ### CAD

 I started doing the CAD and decided to make an enclosed cutting system to prevent eye damage.
-I started the cad by importing a few 2020 aluminum T extrusions from McMasterCarr into Fusion and built a box.
+I started the CAD by importing a few 2020 aluminum T extrusions from McMasterCarr into Fusion and built a box.
 This was my first time using joints and it was great to see everything fit together perfectly without me having to meticulously move things into position.
 At the end of this session, I ended up with this outline:

 <img src="image-5.png" width="600">